 This post includes affiliate links.

 After using the Thermal Stitch for multiple different patterns, I had so many requests for a crochet potholder pattern that I went right to work and made a free pattern for it.
-It sure is very easy to create and you can make as many as you like for yourself or even as gifts.
+It sure is very easy to create and you can make as many as you like for yourself or to give as gifts.

 I am sure anyone would appreciate a handmade crocheted potholder as a present.
-I am sure I will make many for my mom for Mother’s Day and her birthday.
+I know for sure I will make many for my mom for Mother’s Day and her birthday.
 And as I know my grandmother well, she will want several of them for Christmas.

 In fact, I will also create a lot for myself.
 I even think these potholders make great washcloths too.
 As I am writing this, I realize I do need some new washcloths.
 So, I will create more and I will show them off on my social media pages.
 So be sure to follow me!
 I have some nice color choices and combinations in my mind.

 As mentioned the potholder pattern is crocheted using the Thermal Stitch which is also known as the Double Thick Crochet Stitch.
 I have an extremely detailed photo and video tutorial available for you as well.

 Also be sure to add this pattern to your Ravelry Favorites by clicking the button below.